-Last year we chose to replace a consistently low-performing offering by The North Face with the Chilkat 400.
-It shot to the top of virtually all of our testing metrics, outscoring the competition and quickly becoming our reviewers favorite.
-This year we added new models to give the Chilkat a run for its money, but again it offered consistent performance with top-tier water resistance, incredible warmth thanks to the 400 grams of insulation that snugly wraps around the foot keeping you warm and dry while trudging through winter weather.
-With good looks, comfortable fit, and great traction, the Chilkat 400 is the total package that we look for in the best winter boot, and we recommend it again as our Editors' Choice.
+We first tested The North Face Chilkat 400 two years ago.
+It shot to the top of virtually all our testing metrics, outscoring the competition and quickly becoming our tester's favorite men's winter boot.
+This year we added new models to give the Chilkat 400 another run for its money.
+Again it offered consistent performance with top-tier water resistance and incredible warmth, though the Keen Durand Polar narrowly bested it.
+Featuring 400 grams of Primaloft insulation that wraps snugly around the foot, the Chilkat keeps you warm and dry when trudging through winter weather.
+This comfortable boot is also incredibly versatile and can be used for anything from chores to strenuous winter hikes.
+This is our favorite model for winter hiking, earning it our Top Pick Award.

 Read review: The North Face Chilkat 400

-Top Pick for Ease of Use
+Top Pick for Traction

 Notable for Comfort